feider/stegano/tutorial/tutorial.md

 An image normally consists of x times y times 3 bytes.
 Classically, the bytes represent the red, green and blue values of the pixel at the x and y coordinate.
 Small differences in pixel values can only hardly be seen by the human eye - so it should be easy to hide information there.
-The idea of this steganographic file, is to hide a string - a series of bytes - in the lowest bits of the pixels of an image.
+The idea of this steganographic approach, is to hide a string - a series of bytes - in the lowest bits of the pixels of an image.

 I'll walk you step by step through the creation of a software capable of that.